syncfusion-content/blazor-docs/blazor/datagrid/getting-started.md

 # Getting Started with Blazor DataGrid Component

-This section briefly explains about how to include [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) component in your Blazor Server App and Blazor bAssembly App using Visual Studio.

 To get start quickly with Blazor DataGrid component, you can check on this video or [GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/DataGrid) sample.